AmanJain2903/ScoreIt.AI/README.md

   - sessions_collection
     - User session's information
 - Seperate MongoDB Clusters used for keeping the production unpolluted.
-  - ScoreIt.AI-Dev for Development & Staging
+  - ScoreIt.AI-Dev for Development & Pre-Production
   - ScoreIt.AI for Production

 **15. ReactJS Frontend**